Convolutional Neural Network-reconstructed velocity for kinetic SZ detection: Stacking analysis

 We performed the stacking analysis to detect the kSZ signals from the WHL galaxy clusters using the same method as in T21 but replacing their LOS velocities with those estimated from our machine-learning approach.
 We stacked the \planck\ map from PR3 used in T21 and also the \planck\ map from the latest PR4.
 The latest \planck\ data have reduced statistical and systematic uncertainties, which provide more accurate and precise kSZ measurements.

-Following T21, we first applied the filter shown in Fig. 2 of T21 to the \planck\ PR3 and PR4 maps.
+Following T21, we first applied the filter shown in Fig.~\ref{fig:cmb-filter}.
 This filter reduces the contaminating contribution from the primordial CMB fluctuations.
-The amplitude of the primordial CMB fluctuations is of the order of $\sim100$ uK, while the amplitude of the kSZ signal around galaxy clusters is of the order of $\sim$1 uK, much weaker than the CMB.
-Thus, to increase the signal-to-noise of the kSZ signal, we filtered out signals at large scales above 30 arcmin ($\ell\sim$360), dominated by the CMB, and kept signals at small angular scales below 15 arcmin ($\ell\sim$720), where the kSZ signal from the WHL galaxy clusters is dominant.
+The amplitude of the primordial CMB fluctuations is on the order of $\sim100$ $\mu$K, while the amplitude of the kSZ signal around galaxy clusters is on the order of $\sim$1 $\mu$K, much weaker than the CMB.
+Therefore, to increase the signal-to-noise ratio (S/N) of the kSZ signal, we filtered out signals at large scales above 30 arcmin ($\ell\sim$360) that are dominated by the CMB, and kept signals at small angular scales below 15 arcmin ($\ell\sim$720), where the kSZ signal from the WHL galaxy clusters is dominant.
 (The angular size of the virial radius of the WHL galaxy clusters is 2.2 -- 10.5 arcmin.)
-With this filter, the standard deviation of the primordial CMB fluctuations is reduced to $\sim40$ uK.
+With this filter, the standard deviation of the primordial CMB fluctuations is reduced to $\sim40$ $\mu$K.

 Second, we placed each galaxy cluster at the center of a two-dimensional grid in ``scaled'' angular distance in the range of $-10 < \theta/\theta_{500} < 10$, divided into 10 $\times$ 10 bins, where $\theta_{500}$ is the angular radius of a galaxy cluster calculated with $R_{500}$ provided in the WHL cluster catalog.
 The \planck\ maps were scaled accordingly, and the data were placed on the two-dimensional grids, while the data in the masked region were not used.